A-Momin/bookstore/notes_bookstore.md

     ]
     ```

-3. Configure the urls for `basket` app
+3. Add the `/basket` URL-namespcace into the urlpattern at the root level of URLConf.

     ```python
     # core/urls.py